PerezCristian-dev/commit-viewer-client/README.md

 # Installation
 To run the GitHub Commit Viewer App locally on your machine, follow these steps:

-Clone this repository to your local machine:
+Clone the repository to your local machine:
 `git clone https://github.com/PerezCristian-dev/commit-viewer-client.git`

 Change into the project directory: